When was James Madison born?

 Madison was always highly regarded by others from all walks of life.
 He was a good listener and a great speaker.
 People were interested in his thoughts and ideas.
 They listened to him, and they respected him.
 He was willing to listen to other sides of issues to gain knowledge.

-He spent time as part of the Continental Congress and the Virginia House of Delegates.
-Such roles were a challenge due to the Revolutionary War taking place.
-With both of those roles, he was involved during and after the war ended.
+He spent time in the Continental Congress and the Virginia House of Delegates.
+Such roles were a challenge due to the American Revolutionary War taking place.
+Nevertheless, he was involved during and after the war ended with both of those roles.
 His diplomatic ways helped to reduce tensions and find solutions.
 His recognition widely increased when he became Secretary of State in 1801.
-He held this position until 1809, when he became President.
+He held this position until 1809 when he became President.

 Madison wasn’t afraid to speak up and ask for change.
 He was solution-oriented, offering ways to make improvements.
 One such issue he took a stand against was the Articles of Confederation.
 He felt it left the government weak and vulnerable.
 To help eliminate this problem, he was a driving force being the creation of the Constitutional Convention.

-When others saw him taking a stand and not back down, they were intrigued.
+They were intrigued when others saw him taking a stand and not back down.
 Many felt the same way but hid their thoughts.
 Others discussed them privately.
 With his leadership, the written message was getting out there to the masses.
 The number of supporters grew, and those who didn’t speak up before started to find their voices.